KhaosResearch/eidos/README.md

 curl -X POST -H "Content-Type: application/json" -d '{"who": "me"}' http://localhost:8090/api/v1/execution/salute
 ```

+To deploy the container in Kubernetes, a reference deployment is available and documented at [deployments](deployments/).

 ## Testing

 `pytest` is used for testing.
 You can run the tests with the following command: